Introduction

 0 to 11 suggestions, see below |

-Suggestions can be either of type reply
+Suggestions can be either of type reply or of type action, and can

 be mixed as desired within a suggestions list.
 A message has a suggestion list of